okuvshynov/slowllama/README.md

 ### TODO:
 ```
-[ ] merge lora back with base model weights and export model in original format.
-Current 'save' would just save a copy of the original model;
+[ ] merge lora weights with base model weights and export the result in original format.
 [ ] rope -- double-check the values in checkpoint vs what's being computed.
 [ ] make lora params (rank, alpha, dropout) easily configurable;
 [ ] check if/how it works on CUDA;